jjnether/obsidian_backup/jnetherton/DA/Active Orders/125287 - West River Electric.md

 - Make sure to add logic for emergency OBC
 - ==When in no pref. mode (LT32 = 1), if both sources are lost, it will not restore
 	- should it?
+- For an initial transfer, maybe we should make it so the initial open happens regardless of if there's voltage present on the alternate source?
+	- the transfer will time even if the alternate source is dead, but it won't start the transfer until the source goes live
-- For emergency OBC, should the open happen initially
+	- might want the open to happen anyways to isolate, sort of like a 27 trip?